 A blocking wall runs across the façade of the building.
 Against the long walls, on the outside, there were ramps made predominantly of mudbricks of different colours and a soft texture, on a base of earth or pebbles.
 The interior of the building was filled mostly with earth, often containing mudbricks like those of the ramps, as well as stones, pebbles, remains of reeds or rushes, and other debris.
 Fill and ramps together formed a mound over the entire site.

 The building has yielded a scarcity of finds and there is no evidence that it was ever occupied.
-In fact, there are signs that it was left incomplete, the most obvious being the following: an interrupted wall plastering- or floor laying operation within the SR (Popham, et al., 1993, pp. 24, 97-8); differences in the plaster coverage of some walls in the building's interior (areas of thick, finished plaster vs areas of patchy and thin, incomplete plastering) and complete absence of plaster from other walls (Popham, et al., 1993, pp. 6, 9-10, 13-14, 23, 25, 42, 97, pls 7, 8, 31b, 31c); clay floors covering only part of a room or being patchy, thin and poorly preserved, ill-defined or even totally absent (Popham, et al., 1993, pp. 12, 15-16, 22-5, 98, pl.
+In fact, there are signs that it was left incomplete, the most obvious being the following: an interrupted wall plastering- or floor laying operation within the SR (Popham, et al., 1993, pp. 24, 97-98); differences in the plaster coverage of some walls in the building's interior (areas of thick, finished plaster vs areas of patchy and thin, incomplete plastering) and complete absence of plaster from other walls (Popham, et al., 1993, pp. 6, 9-10, 13-14, 23, 25, 42, 97, pls 7, 8, 31b, 31c); clay floors covering only part of a room or being patchy, thin and poorly preserved, ill-defined or even totally absent (Popham, et al., 1993, pp. 12, 15-16, 22-25, 98, pl.
 9); and lack of steps from what can safely be identified as a staircase in the north-east corner of the CR.3

 In addition, there are signs of damage or disturbance to the building as well as some 'oddities': in the SR, the north wall presents a 'severe cant' in two opposite directions on either side of the doorway (Popham, et al., 1993, pp. 24, 98, pls 25a, 26, 31a, 37-West Section); in the NR, the part of the south wall to the west of the doorway is devoid of its inner face (Popham, et al., 1993, pp. 23, 98, pls 23, 24a, 26, 29d); patches of (decayed) reeds or rushes from the roof lying on the floor (and in the fill) of the building in several places (Popham, et al., 1993, pp. 18, 31, 99, pl.
 12: level 4 and pl.
-37: East Section); and a number of skewed or misaligned wall- and veranda posts in the eastern part of the building4 (See Figure 1).
+37-East Section); and a number of skewed or misaligned wall- and veranda posts in the eastern part of the building4 (See Figure 1).

 Interpretation of the building and its structure

 The LK-T building has been identified by most of its excavators as a Heroön, a funerary building that would have been planned and initiated by (or erected in honour of) the warrior who was sumptuously and heroically buried in it, and therefore constructed, in imitation of a 'princely' residence, largely or entirely after the death of that individual (Popham, et al., 1982; 1993, pp. 49, 100).
-However, the Heroön hypothesis has been disputed, starting with Calligas, another excavator, and myself included, in favour of an interpretation of the building as the residence of the 'warrior-king' (or basileus) who would have ultimately been buried in it.5
+However, the Heroön hypothesis has been disputed, starting with Calligas, another excavator, in favour of an interpretation of the building as the residence of the 'warrior-king' (or basileus) who would have ultimately been buried in it.5

 In Coucouzeli (1994), it was proposed that the LK-T building was an unfinished longhouse intended to be inhabited by a large, corporate kinship group, probably a clan, under the leadership of a powerful chief,6 upon whose death the site would have been suddenly abandoned and buried under a mound.
 It was further proposed that in this setting, as a longhouse, the building had a CR likely designed to include twelve square rooms (SRs) or cabins placed in two rows antithetically on either side of a central corridor: ten more rooms of similar size to the two existing SRs can be reconstructed, the northern row ending at a sufficient distance from the staircase in the CR to provide access to a sottoscala (See Figure 3).
 These rooms would serve as the private, living apartments of the nuclear families (or oikoi) constituting the longhouse group.
 Finally, a mezzanine above the cabins would serve the storage needs of each family.7 Although the reconstruction of two rows of cabins is not a prerequisite for identifying the building as a longhouse, it is recommended for two basic reasons: first, it addresses the unusual presence of the two SRs by making them part of the CR8 and giving the building a neat tripartite division (front-central-back room), such as is familiar to us from other megara but is also characteristic of longhouses; and, second, it provides the additional cross walls that would be needed to brace the long exterior walls of the CR and prevent them from collapsing.9 For these reasons, in what follows, the SRs will be considered as part of the CR.
 Finally, it was suggested that the LK-T building was a timber-framed structure (Coucouzeli, 1994, pp. 33-59), and this is the issue we will focus on here, with all the implications that it entails.
 We will put forward a new reconstruction of the LK-T building, as a timber-framed structure, differing significantly from previous reconstructions which presuppose the existence of loadbearing walls.